Take a look at this seemingly innocent sample program:

 The one definition rule (or ODR for short) is a well-known rule in C++.
 The ODR has three parts:

-- Within a given file, a function, object, type, or template can only have one definition.
+1. Within a given file, a function, variable, type, or template can only have one definition.

-- Within a given program, an object or normal function can only have one definition.
+2. Within a given program, a variable or normal function can only have one definition.
 This distinction is made because programs can have more than one file (we’ll cover this in the next lesson).

-- Within a given program, types, template functions, and inline functions can have multiple definitions so long as they are identical.
+3. Types, templates, inline functions, and inline variables are allowed to have identical definitions in different files.
 We haven’t covered what most of these things are yet, so don’t worry about this for now -- we’ll bring it back up when it’s relevant.

 Because the above program violates ODR part 1, this causes the Visual Studio compiler to issue the following compile errors: